 Used in China for several thousand years to treat humans and animals, acupuncture involves inserting very fine sterile needles at specific points to relieve pain and improve circulation.
 The needles are manipulated manually or by electrical stimulation.
 Illnesses can be caused or perpetuated by abnormal circulation, whether too much or too little.
 Acupuncture normalizes this blood flow to stop disease.

 If your dog has been limping, seems stiff, or appears to be in pain, he may have arthritis.
 If you suspect this to be the case, the first thing to do is have a veterinarian examine your dog to see if your suspicions are true and whether or not there are any other medical issues at play.
-If it is arthritis, conventional options usually involve putting your pet on pain relieving drugs and/or steroids.
+If it is arthritis, conventional options usually involve putting your pet on pain-relieving drugs and/or steroids.
 But, you have other options at Burke Animal Clinic.
-Dr. Melissa Gosline and Dr. John Herrity are certified to provide acupuncture for dogs and cats.
-Both Dr. Gosline and Dr. Herrity use not only use acupuncture treatments to help reduce pain and the need for medications due to arthritis, but traditional and other alternative therapies as well for many other ailments, including pet allergies, pain management, vomiting and diarrhea, and kidney disease
+Dr. John Herrity is certified to provide acupuncture for dogs and cats with arthritis.
+He can also treat pet allergies, pain management, vomiting and diarrhea, and kidney disease with acupuncture.

 What to Expect From Treatment